Anthony Bevilacqua: Bevilacqua abuse allegation

 In September 2018, the Diocese of Pittsburgh was sued by Heather Taylor, a former student at St. Gabriel of the Sorrowful Virgin School near Pittsburgh.
-Taylor claimed that Bevilacqua, then bishop of Pittsburgh, had groped her while visiting St. Garbriel.
-She also accused two other priests on the school faculty of molesting, both of whom were found to have sexually abused minors.
+Taylor claimed that Bevilacqua, then bishop of Pittsburgh, had groped her while visiting St. Gabriel.
+She also accused two other priests on the school faculty of molesting her, both of whom were found to have sexually abused minors.

 Viewpoints

+Abortion

+In 2004, Bevilacqua praised the banning of abortion services for women in US military hospitals by Congress.
+In 2009, Bevilacqua joined other American bishops in condemning the University of Notre Dame for inviting US President Barack Obama to be its commencement speaker.
+This was due to Obama's support for abortion rights.
+Bevilacqua commented:It is my hope and prayer that the University of Notre Dame will rescind the invitation to President Obama to speak at the commencement and withhold the conferral of an honorary degree to him or to anyone who so blatantly disregards the basic moral principles upon which the United States of America was founded.

+Capital punishment

 In 2000, Bevilacqua testified before the Pennsylvania General Assembly in support of a bill that would enact a moratorium on capital punishment in that state.

+LGBTQ rights

-Bevilacqua was a frequent critic of LGBT rights, called it an "...aberration, moral evil...".
+Bevilacqua was a frequent critic of LGBTQ rights, calling it an "...aberration, moral evil...".
 He also believed that gay men should not be accepted as Catholic priests.

-In 2004, Bevilacqua praised the banning of abortion services for women in US military hospitals by an act of Congress.
-In 2009, Bevilacqua joined other American bishops in condemning the University of Notre Dame for inviting President Barack Obama to be its commencement speaker.
-This was due to Obama's support for abortion rights for women.
-Bevilacqua commented:It is my hope and prayer that the University of Notre Dame will rescind the invitation to President Obama to speak at the commencement and withhold the conferral of an honorary degree to him or to anyone who so blatantly disregards the basic moral principles upon which the United States of America was founded.